AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - SAST: Static Application Security Testing.
 	- Generally provide a lot of results that can be false positives, but should be waded through.
 	- List of free and paid tools at owasp.org/www-community/Source_Code_Analysis_Tools
 - SCA: Software Composition Analysis.
+Automates analysis of the components your application is using to assess risk, security, and license compliance.
+	- Can be helpful if not just to document a "Software Bill of Materials" that lists all of the components your system uses.
+	- List of paid and free tools: owasp.org/

 **What can I do with this?**